Angie719-web/Angie719-web/README.md

 Building Personal, Organizational and Community-driven Projects

 ## Interests
+What excites me about tech is its power to create real, scalable solutions that improve lives.
+Coming from a background in entrepreneurship and community service, I see technology as a tool to bridge gaps, empower underserved communities and build sustainable impact.
+It gives me the freedom to bring ideas to life and share them with the world.
+Below is a list of Interests;
 - Community Empowerment and Leadership
 - Building purpose driven Tech projects
 - Business Innovation and Social Entrepreneurship